Skip To Main Content

 All submitted applications are presented to the Public Safety Coordinating Council (PSCC) for review.
 The Council evaluates proposals based on community need, project feasibility, alignment with JAG purpose areas, budget justification, and anticipated outcomes.

-The PSCC makes funding recommendations to the Board of County Commissioners.
-Final funding approval is contingent upon the availability of federal JAG funds and compliance with federal and state requirements.
+The PSCC determines funding allocations.
+Final funding is contingent upon the availability of federal JAG funds and compliance with all applicable federal and state requirements.

 Technical Assistance